automaticdavid/demo_cat_azure/README.md

 What you need
 ---

-A Tower setup with an isolated node named "ansible" in Azure.
+A Tower setup with an isolated node in Azure.
+This node needs git to be installed and the jmespath pip module in the default venv.

 Go to the  `lab/` directory and complete up the `lab-credentials.yml.txt` file.